Leopard 6 Litre Roadster

 Leopard 6 Litre Roadster is a classical sport-style luxury car designed by entrepreneur Zbysław Szwaj.
 The car is produced by a privately held Polish company Leopard Automobile Mielec Sp. z o.o.
 Zbysław Szwaj is the company co-founder, designer, and also the designer of the Gepard car.

 Construction

 First historical design sketches of this sports car were made at V. Vemmerlöv in Sweden.
-The new Leopard 6 Liter's Roadster, with the exception of the GM LS2 All-aluminum V8 engine (also powering the Chevrolet Corvette), is completely hand crafted at a state of the art, small production facility at Mielec, Republic of Poland.
-The current production capacity at the new factory is limited to only 25 units per year to guarantee a high level of precision in the custom production process.
+The new Leopard 6 Liter's Roadster, with the exception of the GM LS2 All-aluminum V8 engine (also powering the Chevrolet Corvette), is completely hand crafted at a small production facility at Mielec, Republic of Poland.
+The current production capacity at the new factory is limited to only 25 units per year.

 Technical data

-The body was handcrafted of aluminium with a tubular space frame chassis.
+The body was handcrafted from aluminium with a tubular space frame chassis.